 What this Book is About

-This approach relieves spirituality of having to explain materiality and having to revise its precepts with every scientific revelation.
-It puts the task of explaining the origin and workings of the material world firmly in the lap of the rational sciences while leaving spirituality to be distilled from what science reveals.
-By 'distil' I don't mean that the spiritual enterprise follow the rational disciplines of the sciences, only that it not contradict them.
-Science could be informing our spiritual speculations rather than contesting them.
+Other-worldly spirits, minds or dimensions have been proffered as sources from which the material world has sprung.
+Regarding spirituality as arising in the material world bypasses the need for a spiritual source to reality.
+This relieves spirituality of having to explain materiality and having to revise its precepts with every scientific revelation.
+It puts the task of explaining the workings of the natural world firmly in the lap of the rational sciences while leaving spirituality to be distilled from what science reveals.
+By 'distil' I don't mean that our spiritual enterprise follow the rational disciplines of the sciences, only that it not contradict them.
+Science should be informing our spiritual contemplations as well as contesting them.

 *